hsl9999/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Known-Issues.md

 To fix this issue, restart the Unity editor.

-## Collab and Config
+## Using Collaborate and the HDRP Config package

-If you installed locally the HDRP config package and use Collaborate as your versionning software, then the local package is not included in the versioning.
+If your Unity Project uses a local version of the [HDRP config package](HDRP-Config-Package.md) and also uses [Collaborate](https://unity.com/unity/features/collaborate), be aware that, by default, Collaborate does not track the changes you make in the local version of the package.
+There are two ways to set up Collaborate to track changes you make to the HDRP config package:

+* [Scripted setup](#scripted-setup): This method uses a python script and requires you to have Python 3.9.
+* [Manual setup](#manual-setup): This method involves moving files from the local HDRP config package to the Assets folder.

-### Scripted workaround:
+### Scripted setup
-We provide a script to do the workaround, it requires:
+HDRP provides a python script which automatically sets up your Project so that Collaborate works correctly with the HDRP Config package.
+This method requires:
 1. Python 3.9
-1. The right to create symbolinc links on windows.
-(You can execute as an administrator the script or give your user the right to create symbolic links)
+2. The right to create symbolic links on windows.
+To do this, you can either
+   * Execute the script as an administrator.
+   * Give your user the right to create symbolic links.

 To create and version the HDRP config package:
-1. Install the config package from the Wizard
+1. Install the config package from the [HDRP Wizard](Render-Pipeline-Wizard.md).
+To do this, click the **Install Configuration Editable Package** button at the top of the [HDRP Wizard](Render-Pipeline-Wizard.md) window.
-1. Run the utility script bundled in hdrp: `Packages/com.unity.render-pipelines.high-definition-config/Documentation~/tools/local_package_collab.py -p <PATH_TO_YOUR_UNITY_PROJECT>`
+2. Run the utility script bundled in HDRP: `Packages/com.unity.render-pipelines.high-definition/Documentation~/tools/local_package_collab.py -p <PATH_TO_YOUR_UNITY_PROJECT>`.
-1. In Unity, check in all modified and added files
+3. In the Unity Collaborate interface, check in all the modified and added files.

-To download from Collaborate or sync from collab the project:
+To download from Collaborate or sync the Project from Collaborate:
-1. Clone or sync from Collaborate the project
+1. Clone or sync the Project from Collaborate.
-1. Run the utility script bundled in hdrp: `Packages/com.unity.render-pipelines.high-definition-config/Documentation~/tools/local_package_collab.py -p <PATH_TO_YOUR_UNITY_PROJECT>`
+2. Run the utility script bundled in HDRP: `Packages/com.unity.render-pipelines.high-definition/Documentation~/tools/local_package_collab.py -p <PATH_TO_YOUR_UNITY_PROJECT>`.

-### Manual workaround
+### Manual setup
-We will need to move files in order to get them versionned by Collaborate.

-So, you will need to go from this folder structure (only important files are shown for readibility):
+If you do not have Python 3.9, or prefer a manual solution, this section explains how to manually setup Collaborate and the HDRP Config package so they work together.
+This method involves restructuring your Project's folder structure so that the files that you want Collaborate to track are inside the Assets folder.
+This method requires:

+* The right to create symbolic links on windows.
+To do this, you can either
+  * Execute the script as an administrator.
+  * Give your user the right to create symbolic links.

+The following is a before and after representation of what your Project's folder structure should look like.
+For the sake of readability, it only includes important files.
+If you used the **Install Configuration Editable Package** button at the top of the [HDRP Wizard](Render-Pipeline-Wizard.md) window to install the local version of the package, your folder structure should look like this:
 * Root
     * LocalPackages
         * com.unity.render-pipelines.high-definition-config